Course

-Computational Fluid Dynamics (CFD) has become an essential analysis technique across various industries in recent years.
-CFD provides a powerful method to simulate and solve complex flow problems and thermal interactions that are difficult to analyze using traditional approaches.
+Computational Fluid Dynamics (CFD) has become an essential analysis technique across various industries.
+CFD provides a powerful method to simulate and solve complex flow problems and thermal interactions that are difficult to analyse using traditional approaches.
 Thanks to technological advances in both software and hardware, we can now perform advanced simulations that were out of reach just a few years ago.
-With CFD, you gain the tools to acquire detailed insights into flow behavior and thermal processes, which are essential for designing and optimizing modern systems.
+This course provides a practical, software-independent introduction to help you use CFD efficiently and with confidence.

 Why this course?

-From the fundamentals of fluid dynamics to the basic principles of CFD and the validation & verification of CFD results—maximize the benefits of using CFD.
+From the fundamentals of fluid dynamics to the basic principles of CFD and the validation & verification of CFD results — maximise the benefits of using CFD.

-- The first part covers the fundamentals of fluid dynamics and serves as a refresher on the physical aspects of fluid mechanics.
+- Part one covers the fundamentals of fluid dynamics and serves as a refresher on the physical aspects of fluid mechanics.

-- The second part covers the basic principles of Computational Fluid Dynamics and serves as an introduction for those starting with CFD and as a refresher for experienced users.
+- Part two covers the basic principles of Computational Fluid Dynamics and serves as an introduction for those starting with CFD and as a refresher for experienced users.

 Who is this course for?